Decentralized Multi-Agent Swarms for Autonomous Grid Security in Industrial IoT: A Consensus-based Approach: Consensus-based Threat Validation

 \subsection{Continuous Reputation Update}

 The reputation score for each Agent, $\rho_j$ is continuously updated using Exponentially Weighted Moving Average:

-where $acc_j^{(t)} \in \{0,1\}$ Denotes whether Agent $a_j$'s vote in time $t$ was correct (as determined either through Post-Incident Forensics, or Human Validation) or incorrect.
-This will give Long Term Byzantine Tolerance, as it continually reduces the weight of Agents that consistently produce incorrect votes.
+where $acc_j^{(t)} \in \{0,1\}$ indicates whether agent $a_j$'s vote at time $t$ was correct, as determined through post-incident forensics or human validation.
+This mechanism provides long-term Byzantine tolerance by gradually reducing the influence of agents that consistently vote incorrectly.